MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-dev-test-environment.md

 ![Test Lab Guides in the Microsoft Cloud](images/24ad0d1b-3274-40fb-972a-b8188b7268d1.png)

 > [!TIP]
-> Click [here](https://docs.com/officeitpro/4355/pdf-portal-ca-tlg-stack?c=ca4UTZ) for a visual map to all the articles in the One Microsoft Cloud Test Lab Guide stack.
+> Click [here](http://aka.ms/catlgstack) for a visual map to all the articles in the One Microsoft Cloud Test Lab Guide stack.

 ## Phase 1: Create the base configuration in Azure

 Follow the instructions in [Base Configuration dev/test environment](base-configuration-dev-test-environment.md).

 You will need an Azure subscription.
 You can use the [Azure Free Trial](https://azure.microsoft.com/pricing/free-trial/) for this configuration.
-If you have an MSDN or Visual Studio subscription, see[Monthly Azure credit for Visual Studio subscribers](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/).
+If you have an MSDN or Visual Studio subscription, see [Monthly Azure credit for Visual Studio subscribers](https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/).

 Here is the resulting configuration.